Language: EN

 Indentation in Python

-Indentation consists of inserting spaces or tabs at the beginning of code lines to indicate the belonging of one block to another.
+Indentation consists of inserting spaces or tabs at the beginning of lines of code to indicate the belonging of one block to another.

 There are different conventions for adding indentation.
 Probably the most common convention in Python is to use 4 spaces for each level of indentation.

-In the end, one or the other is indifferent.
-What is important is to maintain consistency in the indentation of your code (that is, always using the same format).
+In the end, either one is indistinct.
+What is important is to maintain consistency in the indentation of your code (that is, always use the same format).

 Example of indentation in Python

-Let’s see an example illustrating the use of indentation to delimit code blocks.
+Let’s look at an example illustrating the use of indentation to delimit blocks of code.

 # Variable declaration